twerkmeister/tokenflood/README.md

 1. Tokenflood always tries to estimate the used tokens for the test upfront and asks you to confirm the start of the tests after seeing the estimation.
 2. There are additional run suite variables that determine the maximum allowed input and output token budget for the test.
 A test whose token usage estimate exceeds those limits will not be started.
-3. Tokenflood won't start a run were the first warm-up request fails, e.g. due to API key misconfiguration
+3. Tokenflood won't start a run were the first warm-up request fails, e.g., due to API key misconfiguration
 4. Tokenflood will end a run once the error rate exceeds 30% for the last 30 requests.

 Still, these measures do not provide perfect protection against misconfiguration.